virkud/bios611-project1/hw5/hw5.md

 ![](gbm_q5.png)

+The order for the figure above from top to bottom:
+Intelligence
+Strength
+Combat
+Speed
+Durability
+Power

 The plot above demonstrates that Intelligence has the greatest influence on alignment, followed by strength and combat.
 Power has the least influence.
-This is makes a lot of inuitive sense, since we would expect strength and combat to be comparable chracteristics, and that regardless of your alignment, y
+This is makes a lot of inuitive sense, since we would expect strength and combat to be comparable chracteristics, and that regardless of your alignment, you would need to be powerful.

 <a id="org870b507"></a>